 BAD START TO 2022 SEASON LEAVES US WAITING TO JOIN THE PADDOCK

 Since November 2021 we had been living in some sort of dream land.
 Except this dream actually turned into something of a nightmare.
-We have experienced problems in racing over 13 years but this debacle was to be the worse of all.
+We have experienced problems in racing over 13 years but this situation was to be disappointing all round.

 Supporters may be aware we announced the terrible news of Sam’s TC diagnosis in November 2021 but through his treatment and bravery, testicular cancer eventually left his body, finally, in February 2022.
 Getting the all clear was a massive step, just in time, to help gain some fitness back and get some early season testing started.

 This episode was traumatic for Sam’s family and SCR race team and not the least, himself.
 But he got through it and now enjoys good health again.
 As life sometimes teaches us it is a brave man that disregards the risks of expecting everything to be rosy all of the time.
 Whilst not expecting to get cancer at the age of 31 it is a fairly common ailment at this period of male life.
 We are grateful he has survived and has returned to healthy life.

 One week before this devasting news, also in November 2021, we had received an interesting offer to run with NP Racing in the 2022 BSB Superbike class.
 As it happened this offer to race in the top class actually helped the mental process of recovery for Sam’s TC.
 It gave him another reason to get through the tough chemo sessions and regain fitness in time to ride again.

 By February 2022 we had already bought a BMW test bike from NP Racing and eventually tested it successfully at a cold Mallory park in early march.